Brenna Weber has been named the new head coach of the Sun Prairie co-op girls hockey team, the Cap City Cougars.

 “Brenna has a passion for working with students and helping them grow in hockey but also in life,” said Nee.
 “She has a strong vision on how she wants to continue to grow girls hockey in the communities she serves, but also in the state.
 Brenna has a sports psychology background and excels in connecting and communicating with the student athletes in our program.
 She brings in a student-centered approach and understands how to build leaders and a positive team atmosphere in her program.
 She is well respected by our athletes, coaching staff, and families.

-“Brenna is extremely excited to get started and I can’t wait for him to be able to implement his vision.”
+“Brenna is extremely excited to get started and I can’t wait for her to be able to implement his vision.”